paypal/nemo-view/README.md

 * arguments
   * timeout {Number} time to wait in milliseconds
   * msg {String} optional.
 Message to accompany error in failure case
-* returns: Promise which resolves to true or false
+* returns: Promise which resolves to true when element is present, or reject

 ##### [locatorName]WaitVisible

 * arguments
   * timeout {Number} time to wait in milliseconds
   * msg {String} optional.
 Message to accompany error in failure case
-* returns: A promise that will be resolved when element is found.
+* returns: A promise that will resolve true when element is both found and visible, or reject

 ##### [locatorName]Visible